rosettatype/legible-typography/_chapters/5-overview-of-research.md

 All of this seems to point to the physical size of letters being important, as well as familiarity, i.e. what we are used to reading.

-Question: Are you surprised by this?
+> Question: Are you surprised by this?
+{: .question }

 ## Type size